unixpickle/fsserver/README.md

 # Dependencies & Setup

-Get the dependencies like this:
+You can get the dependencies like this:

     go get github.com/hoisie/mustache